 DAFF FMD Approved Country List means the list that is published on the Agriculture Department website of countries that the Secretary is satisfied is free from foot-and-mouth disease.

-Note The Agriculture Department's website address is www.daff.gov.au.
+Note: The Agriculture Department's website address is www.daff.gov.au.

 Director of Quarantine see section 5 of the Quarantine Act.
+Note: The definition is:

 'Director of Quarantine means: